Welcome to this guide

 Racial covenants are clauses inserted into property deeds to prevent people who were not White from buying or occupying the land.
 Racial covenants led to residential segregation which in turn laid the groundwork for redlining practices.

-Redlining is the practice of withholding services from people residing in neighborhoods classified as "hazardous" to investment.
+Redlining is a blanket term widely used to describe a constellation of discriminatory lending practices.
+It is the practice of withholding financial and mortgage lending services from people residing in neighborhoods classified as "hazardous" to investment.

 Background resources and entry points